jdersch/PERQemu/PERQemu/Readme.txt

 ===================

 This is a very basic "quick start" guide.
-For more information about running the emulator, please consult the UserGuide.txt included in this distribution.
+For more information about running the emulator, please consult the User's Guide included in this distribution.

-    [On-line help and/or a nicely formatted PDF will be forthcoming.]
+Two forms are provided: a synopsis in UserGuide.txt, and the comprehensive UserGuide.pdf which includes a complete command reference.

 If you've gotten this far you've unpacked the Zip archive and you have a directory containing the emulator executable, PERQemu.exe.